platform-experience/form-decoration/README.md

 # Form Decoration

+**NOTE: This application is currently under active development and is not intended for use at the present time.**

 This application is designed to easily allow you to style, and add custom functionality to form fields, whilst retaining the power of the out-of-box form widget.

 ![Decorated Form](decorated-form.png)